bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 The arrival of these technologies is extremely concerning from a security and privacy perspective.
 If a security flaw is found in a smart fridge will it ever be fixed and patched?
 Unlikely.
-Likewise how will you ever know if an always-listening voice assistant, such as Amazon Alexa, is [secretly recording your conversations without your consent](https://www.washingtonpost.com/news/the-switch/wp/2018/05/24/hey-alexa-come-clean-about-how-much-youre-really-recording-us/?utm_term=.37b73981c9c5)?
+Likewise, how will you ever know if an always-listening voice assistant, such as Amazon Alexa, is [secretly recording your conversations without your consent](https://www.washingtonpost.com/news/the-switch/wp/2018/05/24/hey-alexa-come-clean-about-how-much-youre-really-recording-us/?utm_term=.37b73981c9c5)?